ativarsoft/betula/README.md

   - Convert Quick to a series daemons
   - Remove autotools from Quick
-  - Merge Quick with Templatizer
+  - Merge Quick with Pollen
   - Fix bugs

 ## Contributing